 How to spot them and Reconnect with God

 Imagine a chandelier with a loose light bulb; how do you fix it?
 After all, they are stationary.
-Just like the light bulb, we are light, and we can’t afford to drift from God.
+Just like the light bulb, you are a light that must stay with its source.

 When we become stationary in our walk with God, we become disconnected from our one true light source.
 You perhaps know someone who used to be devout but decided to abandon their faith with a complete change of heart.
 It is not normal; in fact, it is odd!
 This is an unmistakable sign of drifting from God.

 For this reason, let’s discuss the 5 key signs and how they indicate you are drifting from God;

 1. The bible no longer has a place in your heart

 Often we complain that the bible is complex or rather lengthy, so much so that it has become a perfect sleeping dose when reading it.
 Worse, you are not even willing to devote time but have time for other engagements like partying and binge-watching, to mention but a few.
 But the bible is enjoyable when you give it a chance and are intentional about it.